nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a new Deck : `addDeck`

-Adds a new deck.
+Before you can add any cards, you must first create a deck.
+Creating a deck is done through the simple command below.

 Format: `addDeck DECK_NAME`
+- `addDeck` is the command name.
+- `DECK_NAME` is the name of the deck you want to create.
+  - Deck name cannot be duplicated. e.g If you already have a deck named Science, you cannot create another Science deck.
+  - You do not need any prefix tag before deck name.

 Examples:
-* `addDeck Science`
+* `addDeck Science` will create a deck titled Science.

 ### Editing a Deck : `editDeck`

-Edits the name of a deck.
+You just created a deck, but you realised you made a typo!
+Fret not, you can easily edit the name of the deck with this command.
+Editing a deck name will not affect the cards stored inside it!

 Format: `editDeck INDEX d\ DECK_NAME`
+- `editDeck` is the command word.
+- `INDEX` is the index of the deck you want to edit.
+  - The index refers to the index number shown in the displayed deck list.
+The index **must be a positive integer** 1, 2, 3, …​
+- `d\` is the prefix tag.
+- `DECK_NAME` is the new name you want to assign to the specified deck.
+  - The new deck name cannot be the name of an existing deck.

+Example: `editDeck 1 Chemistry` will edit the name of the first deck in the deck list to Chemistry.

 ### Deleting a Deck : `deleteDeck`

-Deletes an existing Deck in the masterDeck.
+Once you have no use for a deck, you can delete the deck and all the cards within it with this command.
+Be careful, as a deck once deleted cannot be retrieved!

 Format: `deleteDeck INDEX`

-* Deletes the card at the specified `INDEX`.
-The index refers to the index number shown in the displayed card list.
-The index **must be a positive integer** 1, 2, 3, …​
+- `deleteDeck` is the command.
+- `INDEX` is the index of the deck in the deck list.

+Example: `deleteDeck 1` deletes the deck at index 1 and all the cards in deck 1.

 ### Selecting a Deck : `selectDeck`